EasternUniversity/java-code-quality/docs/style_guide_changes.md

 In each of these situations, omitting brackets is not required.
 But if it is possible to omit brackets according to these requirements, then doing so is encouraged.

 The `xml` was changed to enable the `allowSingleLineStatement` property and set the severity level to `warning`.
 The affected tokens were also expanded to include every available token.
+Additionally, the message was updated to be more user-friendly to students.

 ```xml
 <module name="NeedBraces">